ayushdixit318/blog-app/Prompt.md

 Develop a complete full-stack CRUD Blog Application that:

-Secure user authentication and session persistence are used to facilitate user access.
+-Secure user authentication and session persistence are used to facilitate user access.
-Allowing allowed users to add, edit, remove, and manage their own blog entries, it provides complete blog management features.
+- Allowing allowed users to add, edit, remove, and manage their own blog entries, it provides complete blog management features.
-Users can browse previously published blog articles using its public blog browsing tools.
+- Users can browse previously published blog articles using its public blog browsing tools.
-- Offers capabilities for uploading images and handling secure storage for blog cover photos. provides advanced search, filtering, and sorting capabilities that improve blog discoverability and user experience.
+- Offers capabilities for uploading images and handling secure storage for blog cover photos.
+- Provides advanced search, filtering, and sorting capabilities that improve blog discoverability and user experience.
-With its personalized user interface, you can control published blog content and analyze speedy activity data.
+- With its personalized user interface, you can control published blog content and analyze speedy activity data.
-- Develops production-quality backend APIs with suitable authorization, authentication, validation, and structured error handling. guarantees adaptive user interface design, accessibility, maintainability, and deployment readiness.
+- Develops production-quality backend APIs with suitable authorization, authentication, validation, and structured error handling.
+- Guarantees adaptive user interface design, accessibility, maintainability, and deployment readiness.

 ---